Sentry (Kree): Sentry-9168

 Another Sentry - Sentry-9168 - is encountered by the Fantastic Four on the Moon.
 This Sentry is smaller than traditional Sentries, being the size of a human, and is programmed to protect the remains of a hidden Kree city on the Moon.
 The Fantastic Four battle and destroy the Sentry via a remote destruct mechanism.

 Sentry-213

-Sentry-213 was stationed in an unmanned supply depot/surveillance post on Uranus.
+Sentry-213 is a 30 ft tall Sentry stationed in an unmanned supply depot/surveillance post on Uranus.
 It is destroyed by a group of Eternals led by Uranos, sparking a war with the Kree.

 Sentry-372

 This Sentry only appears once, and battles several members of the Imperial Guard before being damaged by the West Coast Avengers.
-The Sentry then self-destructs and destroys the outpost it was guarding.
+The Sentry self-destructs and destroys the outpost it was guarding.

 Sentry-571

 Sentry-571 aided the Kree when their Lunatic Legion attacked Earth.
 It was defeated by Iron Man.